Instant Pot Rice and Beans - With Dried Beans

 Top down view of Instant Pot after pressure has been released and lid opened.

 • After the pressure has fully released, open the lid.
-Add in the taco seasoning and salsa, and use a fork to fluff the rice and stir in the salsa and seasonings.
+Add in 1 cup salsa and 1 tablespoon Homemade Taco Seasoning and use a fork to fluff the rice and stir in the salsa and seasonings.
 Place the lid back on the pressure cooker to let the ingredients warm through for just a few minutes.

 Cooked red beans and rice inside instant pot after fluffing with a fork.